 Hello!
-At the moment, this isn't working.
-It seems there is an issue with Skyboxes in Amnesia - as instead of showing the skybox in whole, it only shows one side.
+With the current update, this isn't working.
+It seems there is an issue with Skyboxes in Amnesia's 1.3.1 version - as instead of showing the skybox in whole, it only shows one side.
 The same results are returned when making a Skybox with a different type of base (Vertical Cross, instead of a vertical strip, for example).

 I'll remove this, and fix any methods or required steps when appropriate.

-- Romulator (15 May 2015)
+- Romulator (17 May 2015)

-As of Amnesia's 1.3 release, the method in which the game reads Skyboxes has changed slightly, noticeably in orientation and raw image layout.
-For now, the information is a TEMPORARY FIX.
+As of Amnesia's 1.3.1 release, the method in which the game reads Skyboxes has changed slightly, breaking them.
 Should the Skybox issues be fixed, this will be rewritten.

-The below applies to Amnesia: The Dark Descent version 1.3 or above.
+The guide below applies to Amnesia: The Dark Descent's 1.3 version or below.

 Skyboxes may show incorrectly depending on which Amnesia version you choose.